-My blog is full of the ordinary, in effort to bring some reality to the media.
+My blog is full of the ordinary, to bring some reality to the media.
 I am a great mom who makes mistakes, avoids cleaning, and can’t get-it-all-done, like most people I know.
-LIKE YOU, I am extraordinarily blessed with a great family, and opportunities to make a positive difference in this world – one day at a time.
+LIKE YOU, I am extraordinarily blessed with a great family, and opportunities to make a positive difference in this world, one day at a time.

 Wednesday – I hope my best is enough.

 HOW TRUE!
 Oh my land that is hilarious!
 My sister Carol shared this photo and quote with me.
 Mom, you did a great job feeding us and much more!
 Thank you so so much for all you sacrificed and prayed and loved into us.
 Now in 2020, being a parent means being their school teacher too!

 Our kids now-a-days are getting so much from us.
 You can’t help but figure our best is going to be okay.
 I sure hope so.
 This 2017 morning included:

 – Some kisses and some hugs.
 Some left with only a shout of “I love you!”

 – Prayer on breakfast, but no family kneeling prayer